 Almost all South Louisiana growers planted water-seeded rice before the CLEARFIELD Production System, Fabacher says.
 Since the CLEARFIELD system, about 70% of growers normally drill-seed and 30% water-seed.

-That is changing in 2019.
+But a wet off-season can change that.
 “If growers aren’t able to pull levees, they’ll have to water-seed.
 In a water-seeded system, the plants’ roots are on top of the soil,” he says.
 “We get one shot at weed control here in Louisiana.”